CodeHopperNL/codehopper.nl/_posts/2016-01-10-a-new-chapter.md

 keywords: [career, startup, sytac]
 ---

-> What's the most important thing you can possibly work on now?
-And why are you not doing it?
->
-> *Anonymous*

-*NOTE: these are the words that I wrote to myself on October 31st 2016, the day in which I left my then-current company.
-The piece was written with the intent of being published, in case people who regard my opinion on working things can have a look at how I reflect on my own decisions.
-Happy reading!*
+> NOTE: these are the words that I wrote to myself on October 31st 2016, the day
+> in which I left my then-current company.
+The piece was written with the intent
+> of being published, in case people who regard my opinion (future me hopefully included)
+> on working things can
+> have a look at how I reflect on my own decisions.
+Happy reading!

+**Dear future me**,

-Dear future me, here's you at the very end of your experience at Sytac.
+here's you at the very end of your experience at Sytac.

 Yes, you multiple personalities weirdo.